MissVeronica/UM-Role-is-changed-email/README.md

 ## Installation

-Install the source.php file to your child-theme's functions.php file or use the "Code Snippets" plugin.
+Install the "source.php" file to your child-theme's functions.php file or use the "Code Snippets" plugin.

 Activate the email template at UM Settings -> Email -> "Role is changed email"